SeedSigner/seedsigner-os/README.md

 ### Development cycle using docker

 Each time the `docker-compose up` command runs a full build from scratch is performed.
 To have faster development cycles you'll likely want to avoid building the OS from scratch each time.
 You can avoid recreating the docker image/container a few different ways.
-One way is to pass the options `--skip-build` and `--keep-alive` to the `SS_ARGS` env variable when running `docker-compse ip -d`.
+One way is to pass the options `--skip-build` and `--keep-alive` to the `SS_ARGS` env variable when running `docker-compse up -d`.
 This will cause the container to skip build steps but keep the container running in the background until you explicitly stop it.
 You can then launch a shell session into the container and work interactively running any specific build commands you desire.

 Using docker-compose will build the image and launch the container
 ```bash